GOR-OM/gor-om/README.md

 <h1 align="center">Hi 👋, I'm Om Gor</h1>
-<h3 align="center">🚀 I'm a passionate AI enthusiast and ML explorer from DA-IICT College, India.
-My journey is dedicated to unraveling the thrilling domains of Machine Learning (ML), Artificial Intelligence (AI), and the enchanting realm of data.
-I'm actively engaged in building and training models, as well as embarking on captivating data analysis projects.</h3>
+<h3 align="center">🚀Welcome to my GitHub!
+I'm an enthusiastic MERN stack developer and an explorer of the fascinating worlds of Machine Learning (ML) and Artificial Intelligence (AI).
+Currently studying at DA-IICT College, India, my journey is dedicated to delving into the intricate realms of both front-end and back-end technologies.</h3>
 <img align = "right"  width="400" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966">

 ## What I'm Currently Up To:

-🔬 I'm diving deep into the world of ML, focusing on:
+👨‍💻 On the MERN side, I'm actively engaged in:

+- Designing seamless user interfaces with React.
+- Architecting efficient back-end systems using Node.js and Express.js.
+- Connecting the dots with MongoDB for data-driven decisions.

+🔬 Simultaneously, my focus in ML includes:

 - Developing and training machine learning models.
 - Exploring neural networks and deep learning.
-- Solving real-world problems using AI and data-driven approaches.
+- Applying AI and data-driven approaches to solve real-world problems.

-🌐 In addition to my ML endeavors, I also have a background in web development and have experience with technologies like:
-- React
-- JavaScript
-- Node.js
-- Tailwind CSS

 ## Fun Facts About Me: